BTEI Facebook PageCheck us out on: www.facebook.com/BTEIKilkenny

 Classes commence throughout the year subject to sufficient interest.
 However, in general Childcare and Healthcare Support at Level 5 commence in September.

 N.B: Classes offered in partnership with other agencies are offered subject to local demand.

 When should I enrol for BTEI funded classes?

 Applications for BTEI classes are accepted on an ongoing basis.

 How will I know if I have obtained a BTEI place?

 Once the BTEI office has received your Full Application and Social Welfare Form (if applicable), your name will be placed on a waiting list for the course(s) applied for.
 You will then be invited to an Information/Registration Session for the course you have expressed an interest in.
 In general, your place will be confirmed within two week of attending this session.

 N.B.: Based on our current allocation of funding, there is currently a waiting list in place until January 2013 for all eligible applicants with Leaving Certificate standard of education (FETAC Level 5) or higher.

 The BTEI has built up a number of very close links with a number of partnership agencies throughout the County.
 If your local community and/or voluntary group would like to offer courses leading to qualifications in your own community you are invited to contact us to discuss same.

-We provide the tutors, deliver the programmes and offer FETAC accreditation.
+We provide the tutors, deliver the programmes, and manage all matters relating to Quality Assurance and offer FETAC accreditation.